mikaelsundell/pipeline/README.md

 #### logctool

-Logctool a set of utilities for processing logc encoded images.
+Logctool is a set of utilities for processing logc encoded images.

 * https://github.com/mikaelsundell/logctool